Chapter 2 The Data We Use

 .

-You can set up scripts to make custom queries against these or other sources on your own – there is an example at the end of this section.
+You can set up scripts to make custom queries against these or other sources on your own.
+There is an example at the end of this chapter.

 soilDB